oscarlevin/pretext-tools/README.md

 - Defines the PreTeXt language, automatically selecting it for `.ptx` files.
 - Syntax highlighting and indentation based on XML, plus some additions like recognizing math as LaTeX and "hiding" permid attributes as comments.
+- Schema support via the vscode-xml extension (which also provides many xml tools).
 - A large collection of snippets for most PreTeXt elements.
-- A front-end for the [PreTeXt-CLI](https://github.com/PreTeXtBook/pretext-cli), with commands available through the command pallet (Ctrl+Shift+P) and keyboard shortcuts (Ctrl-Alt-B to build, Ctrl-Alt-V to view, etc.)
+- A front-end for the [PreTeXt-CLI](https://github.com/PreTeXtBook/pretext-cli), with commands available through a menu in the side explorere, the command pallet (Ctrl+Shift+P), and keyboard shortcuts (Ctrl-Alt-B to build, Ctrl-Alt-V to view, etc.).
+- Support for the Live Preview and CodeChat extensions to view output, as well as via the PreTeXt-CLI.

 ## Usage